ayonli/ngrpc/README.md

 **`App.sendCommand(cmd: "reload" | "stop" | "list", app?: string, config?: string): Promise<void>`**

-Sends control command to the gRPC apps.
+Sends control command to the apps.
 This function is mainly used in the CLI tool.

 - `cmd`
 - `app` The app's name that should received the command.
 If not provided, the